elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 type alias Game =
-    { gameTitle : String
+    { title : String
-    , gameDescription : String
+    , description : String
     }

 initialModel : Model
 initialModel =
-    [ { gameTitle = "Platform Game", gameDescription = "Platform game example." }
+    [ { title = "Platform Game", description = "Platform game example." }
-    , { gameTitle = "Adventure Game", gameDescription = "Adventure game example." }
+    , { title = "Adventure Game", description = "Adventure game example." }
     ]
 ```

 This is our first look at creating type aliases.
 We're creating one type alias
 for our overall `Model`, which is a list of games.
 Then, we define the type of
 our `Game` records.
-Each game is a record that will contain a `gameTitle` field
+Each game is a record that will contain a `title` field and
-and a `gameDescription` field, both of which are `String` types.
-We also add a
+a `description` field, both of which are `String` types.
+We also add a type
-type annotation for our `initialModel` function to ensure that it follows the
+annotation for our `initialModel` function to ensure that it follows the
 `Model` type alias structure that we created above.

 Let's make a slight change to help further our understanding of what we're